Mansukhram Tripathi: Works

 Tripathi wrote two biographies: Forbes Jivan Charitra (1869), which presents the career and achievements of Alexander Kinloch Forbes, a colonial administrator in British India.
 The second biography, Sujna Gokulji Jhala Jivancharitra (1900), tells the life story of Gokulji Jhala, the dewan of Junagadh state, and presents an account of Kathiawadi politics and society between 1860 and 1880.
 Since Gokulji was a Vedantist, the book also contains a detailed chapter on Shankaracharya, one of the founders of the Vedanta school of Hindu philosophy.

 In collaboration with Ranchhodbhai Udayram Dave, he wrote Shakespeare Katha Samaj, which presents abridged versions of Shakespeare's plays.

 Conservatism

 Tripathi led a conservative school of Gujarati writers.
 He was one of the earliest and strongest proponents of a highly Sanskritized Gujarati language.
 He insisted on removing all words of Persian, Arabic or English origin from Gujarati and replacing them with Sanskrit words.
 As a result of this Ramanbhai Neelkanth, a liberal intellectual and a proponent of Western culture, targeted him in his novel Bhadrambhadra in which the protagonist insists on using highly Sanskritized language.

-Tripathi also tried to popularize the Devanagari script by writing several works in it, but he was unsuccessful.
+Tripathi also tried to popularise the Devanagari script by writing several works in it, but he was unsuccessful.
 His style of Sanskritised Gujarati was followed by his younger cousin Govardhanram Tripathi in his epic novel Sarswatichandra.
 Manilal Dwivedi (fl.
 1882–1898), a Gujarati writer, was also a follower of Tripathi.